Winnipeg general strike: Political impact

 A provincial royal commission headed by H.A.
 Robson investigated the strike.
 The report deplored sympathetic strikes but concluded that the Winnipeg strike was not a criminal conspiracy by foreigners and stated that "if Capital does not provide enough to assure Labour a contented existence ... then the Government might find it necessary to step in and let the state do these things at the expense of Capital."

 The impact of the strike was evident in subsequent elections.
 Labour had elected some representatives prior to the strike but the number significantly increased afterwards at all three levels of government.
+Partly this was due to the adoption of proportional representation (STV) to elect Winnipeg city councillors and MLAs.

 While awaiting trial, Queen was re-elected to the Winnipeg City council.
-While serving out their sentences in prison, Armstrong, Ivens and Queen were elected to the Manitoba legislature.
+While serving out their sentences in prison, Armstrong, Ivens and Queen were elected to the Manitoba legislature in the 1920 provincial election.
 Queen later served seven terms as mayor of Winnipeg.
+Seymour Farmer had supported the strike and later served as MLA 1922-1949.

+However for a period of 25 years after the general strike, the business-supported Citizens League never lost dominance in city hall.
+And the polarity of the general strike was transmuted to city politics for that entire period, at least on the issues of social welfare and working conditions.
+In part to calm the waters, Winnipeg adopted single transferable voting to elects its city councillors, and at the same time STV was adopted for election of Winnipeg MLAs as well.

-Woodsworth was elected as a Labour Member of Parliament from Winnipeg in 1921 and was repeatedly re-elected until his death in 1942.
+Woodsworth was elected as a Labour Member of Parliament for the Winnipeg Centre riding in 1921 and was repeatedly re-elected to the House of Commons until his death in 1942.
 In 1932 he helped found and became leader of the Co-operative Commonwealth Federation, a forerunner of the New Democratic Party.
-That party was elected to provincial government in Saskatchewan in 1944 and in Manitoba in 1969.
+That party was elected to provincial government in Saskatchewan in 1944, governing from 1944 to 1961 and as the NDP, in Manitoba 1969–77 and in BC 1972–1975.
 Heaps was elected as the Labour Member of Parliament for Winnipeg North in 1925 and re-elected until 1940.

-Strike's impact on unions
+Impact on unions

 Organized labour built on the legacy of the strike to strengthen the union movement and to pursue formal collective bargaining rights.
 The One Big Union flourished briefly, achieving its greatest popularity in 1920.
 This was followed by the rise of new industrial unions in the 1930s.
 The renewed poverty and insecurity of the Great Depression led to a long period of labour militancy across Canada in the 1940s, when union membership increased substantially.
 By the end of that decade, a formal industrial relations regime was established in Canadian law that provided some security for unions and their members but also threatened to limit the scope of their activity.